evkx/evkx.github.io/content/models/mercedes/eqe/EQE_350_4MATIC/_index.md

 ## Performance

 The Mercedes-EQ EQE 350 4MATIC has a maximum power of 215KW (292hp).
 The total torque is 565nm.
 The 0-100km/h sprint (0-62mph) takes 6,3 seconds.
-The top speed is 210 km/h. {{<evkxdisplayaddarticle />}}
+The top speed is 210 km/h.

 ## Battery, range, and charging